ccpu/package-json-upgrade/README.md

 The extension will pick up your npm configurations and use them, so it works with proxies, private npm registries and scopes.

-The extension also adds a command to update all dependencies in the package.json file.
+The extension also adds a command to update all dependencies in the current supported file.

 ## Extension Settings